Ceará: Climate

 The climate of Ceará is hot almost all year.
 The temperature in the state varies from 22 to 36 C. The coast is hot and humid, tempered by the cool trade winds; in the more elevated, semi-arid regions it is very hot and dry (often above 22 C, but seldom above 30 C), although the nights are cool.
 In the higher ranges (Serra da Ibiapaba, Chapada do Araripe and several smaller highlands) the temperatures are cooler and vary from about 14 to 18 C. The record minimum temperature registered in Ceará was 8 C, recorded in Jardim, a small city in Chapada do Araripe.

 The year is divided into a rainy and dry season, the rains beginning in January to March and lasting until June.
 The dry season, July to December, is sometimes broken by slight showers in September and October, but these are of slight importance.
 Sometimes the rains fail altogether, and then a drought (seca) ensues, causing famine and pestilence throughout the entire region.
 The most destructive droughts recorded in the 18th and 19th centuries were those of 1711, 1723, 1777–1778, 1790, 1825, 1844–1845, and 1877–1880, the last-mentioned (known by local people as a Grande Seca, "the Great Drought") destroying nearly all the livestock in the state, and causing the death through starvation and pestilence of nearly half a million people, or over half the population.
 Because of the constant risk of droughts, many dams (called açudes) have been built throughout Ceará, the largest of them the Açude Castanhão.
 Because of the dams, the Jaguaribe River no longer dries up completely.

+Paleontology

+The state contains outcrops of the Early Cretaceous Crato and Santana formations.
+In 2015, the earliest South American enantiornithine bird was described from the Aptian sediments of Crato Formation.
+The animal was named Cratoavis cearensis, after formation and state’s naming.